In the Making: Trapcode Particular vs. Practical

 When creating a video unique to your brand, remember that easiest or fastest isn’t always best.

-Do your research and hire a team that is willing to think outside the box to create the effect you want.
+Do your research and hire a video production team that is willing to think outside the box to create the effect you want.

 This video is a great example of time, effort and good ol’ fashioned creativity to develop the right look for the brand.